BHM Special: Meet award-winning filmmaker, Mike Day

 “I wanted to start something that was strictly for us and by us,” Day said.

-Since 2015, Day has helped put together music videos, short films, and a Youtube series called “The Sextons,” which discusses postpartum depression.
-The series has racked up over 5k views and is now gearing up for season two.
+Since 2015, Day has helped put together music videos, short films, and a YouTube series called “The Sextons,” which discusses postpartum depression.
+The series has racked up over 5,000 views and is now gearing up for season two.

 “That was a personal project going through having my first child not knowing what these feelings are,” Day said.